titon/toolkit/docs/en/components/flex.md

 </div>
 ```

-An custom width must also be applied to each block or else the wrapping will not occur as their scaling is automatic.
+A custom width must also be applied to each block or else the wrapping will not occur as their scaling is automatic.
 Let's apply a base width of 33.3% which will allow for 3 blocks per row.

 ```css
 #wrap .block { flex-basis: 33.3%; }